aliarslanansari/node_express_aws_s3/README.md

 - [multer](https://www.npmjs.com/package/multer)
 - [multer-s3](https://www.npmjs.com/package/multer-s3)

+Navigate to index.js file in the root directory to find the complete code.

 ## Installation

 Clone this repository to your local machine by running the following command in your local system.